marksherman/snapshot-service/README.md

 I recommended opening the javascript console in the browser when using the App Inventor instance, and watching the terminal where the snapshot server is running.
 Both, at time of writing, will show the snapshots as they are received, which should be on any blocks change, and more.

-##Test Client - deprecated
+###Test Client - deprecated
+*This section is deprecated and for reference only.
+It provides a basic example of how to send data to the server.*

-The test client requires some submodules- dependencies that need to be downloaded.
+The test client requires google's closure library as a submodule.
+This dependency needs to be downloaded.
 To do so, in the root directory:
 ```
 git submodule init
 git submodule update
 ```

-Then open ```client.html```
+Then open ```client.html```, and view the javascript console.

 Also recommended: [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en)